cardsfromtheedge/cardsfromtheedge.github.io/_posts/2015-11-16-first-post.md

 subtitle:   "My 1st book may seem as though it’s about death, but it’s very much about life…"
 date:       2015-11-16 12:00:00
 author:     "Jo Turner"
-header-img: "img/post-bg-01.jpg"
+header-img: "img/skye-sunset.jpg"
 ---

-“Self-published and raising funds for the Highland Hospice, Cards from the Edge will take you on a short journey of creativity and love from one friend to another by way of full STOPs and smileys!
-The cards were written during a short spell in a lifetime of magical moments, often lit by candles and always followed by our friend the moon.
+<blockquote><p>“Self-published and raising funds for the Highland Hospice, Cards from the Edge will take you on a short journey of creativity and love from one friend to another by way of full STOPs and smileys!
+The cards were written during a short spell in a lifetime of magical moments, often lit by candles and always followed by our friend the moon.</p>

-The book, which costs £15, is available now (November 2015).
+<p>The book, which costs £15, is available now (November 2015).
 It is a beautiful 8x8″ hardback gift book, full of love, photos, daily musings and the author’s tentative creativity.
-Written overlooking the Edge (the Edge being the coast overlooking the sea) and often while eating a late breakfast!”
+Written overlooking the Edge (the Edge being the coast overlooking the sea) and often while eating a late breakfast!”</p></blockquote>

 Having had a very late breakfast today, ☺ I paused to ponder what was needed next on my journey.
 A blog came to mind, as it’s something I’ve been putting off.
 I have spent several years reading other people’s blogs and always felt grateful for the wonderful words shared.
 So here we are on a rainy afternoon blogging!